Wuppertaler SV: Post war play and the formation of WSV

 After World War II, TSG Vohwinkel emerged as the stronger side and took up play in the first division Oberliga West in 1947 where they would compete until being relegated after a 14th-place finish in 1950.

 Both clubs were part of the 2.
 Oberliga West (II) through the early 1950s, SSV under the guidance of coach Fritz Szepan, one-time star of Schalke 04 which had dominated German football from the mid-1930s to the mid-1940s.
 The union of the two associations that created "Wuppertaler SV" in 1954 paid almost immediate dividends as the combined side vaulted to the top and captured the division title in 1954–55.
 Wuppertal's return to the Oberliga was less successful despite the presence of players such as rising star Horst Szymaniak and Austria's international Erich Probst.
 The club could not escape the lower half of the table and was relegated following a next-to-last place finish in 1958.

 WSV returned to the top flight for the 1962–63 campaign, which was the last Oberliga season before the creation of the new first division Bundesliga.
 Although they had a poor regular season, the team enjoyed a good DFB-Pokal run, advancing to the semi-finals where they lost a closely fought match (0–1) to first division side and eventual cup winners Hamburger SV before a record hometown crowd of 40,000.

 Rise to the Bundesliga

-The following year, the club became part of the Regionalliga West, one of five divisions on the newly established second tier circuit.
-Wuppertal delivered a solid performance, finishing second in their division to Alemannia Aachen.
-They remained competitive throughout the remainder of the 60s and on into the early 70s.
-They broke through to the top flight on the strength of a Regionalliga West title and victory in the subsequent Bundesliga promotion playoffs in 1972.
-WSV swept its opposition, winning all eight of its promotion round matches, a feat unique in the 11 seasons played under this playoff format.
+The following year, the club became part of the Regionalliga West, one of the five divisions in the newly established second-tier circuit.
+Wuppertal delivered a solid performance, finishing second in their division behind Alemannia Aachen.
+They remained competitive throughout the remainder of the 1960s and into the early 1970s.
+In 1972, they achieved a breakthrough by winning the Regionalliga West title and subsequently triumphing in the Bundesliga promotion playoffs.
+WSV dominated their opposition, winning all eight of their promotion round matches, a remarkable feat in the 11 seasons played under this playoff format.